 What About Lead?
 Safe Stripping

-It wasn’t until 1978 that the safety hazards of lead were taken seriously enough to ban lead the substance in all paint products.
+It wasn’t until 1978 that the safety hazards of lead were taken seriously enough to ban lead the substance in all paint products in North America.
 That’s why it’s quite likely that any painted woodwork or furniture you’ll be stripping is covered in this harmful substance.
 And although it’s possible to strip lead-based paint safely, you must recognize the hazard and prepare yourself for it.

 The biggest threat posed by lead in old coatings comes in the form of airborne dust and vapours.
 That’s why you must never sand old wood finishes or soften them with high heat.
 Tiny particles of lead-laden paint will invariably waft into the air, making their way into your lungs sooner or later.
 And that’s bad because lead is among the nastiest of toxins, causing everything from permanent brain and organ damage to long-term behaviour problems in children.
 Heating old coatings poses a similar, though invisible, threat.
 A torch or heat gun will vapourize lead-based compounds as it softens paint, releasing them into the air where they will be ingested through the lungs.
 The safest stripping tactic starts with a respirator and rubber gloves.
 Use stripping chemicals while realizing that the goo they create is toxic.
 Work on plenty of newspaper and gather it all up after each work session.
 Dispose of gloves and residue at a hazardous waste facility.